Peagah-Vieira/Monorepo-Auth-Dashboard/README.md

 - [x] **ShadcnUI**: Integrated with ShadcnUI for modern interface components, ensuring an appealing and efficient user experience.
+- [x] **Dashboard**: A complete dashboard with customizable features, ready for expansion and tailored to user needs.
+- [x] **Dark Mode**: Implemented dark theme for improved accessibility and visual comfort.

 ### Testing & Quality Assurance